codevult/capstone/README.md

 Good luck!

+Remarks
 This project made me learn that I can and should be using lesser classes for styling the website.
-Instead of rushing to create section by section, I should always look at the whole page and decide which containers can be reused, and create classes for them.  - RESPONSIVE FOR MOBILE NOT COMPLETE
+Instead of rushing to create section by section, I should always look at the whole page and decide which containers can be reused, and create classes for them.

+***RESPONSIVE FOR MOBILE NOT COMPLETE